 "Well, no one was coming to take this!
 And I can't quite sleep with it here!"
 He pointed at the tray.

 "What?
-The nurse was supposed to...well, of course she didn't.
+The nurse was supposed to... well, of course she didn't.
 Of course.
-Kami-damned unprofessional..."
+Blasted unprofessional..."
 The medic began swearing under his breath and removed the tray.
 "Listen, kid, don't shout anymore.
 I'll be right back with something."
-He left the room, Naruto already having closed his eyes—he didn't want to see anyone else gutted by illusory lines.
+He left the room, Naruto already having closed his eyes — he didn't want to see anyone else gutted by illusory lines.

 "Okay."
-This was the point where Naruto would have bowed slightly; finding himself unable to, he hurried on.
+Naruto made as if to bow, forgetting his position; he flinched at the unwise motion, and hurried on.
 "Thank you, medic-san."
 The medic made for the door, Naruto keeping his eye on him.
 As he walked out, the chair just to his left split into pieces and fell.
 Naruto jumped; that hadn't been the medic, true, but it certainly hadn't been in the corner of his eye, either.
 He closed his eyes again, hurriedly.

 It was not even yet dark, but Naruto, who had nothing better to do than lie still with his eyes closed anyway, decided to try to sleep.
 It was hard.
-Even with his eyes closed, he would, occasionally, still see, as if for the first time, the nurse cut up, sliced in pieces, rendered dead and mangled by the malevolent lines.
+Even with his eyes closed, he would occasionally flash back to the nurse, cut up, sliced in pieces, rendered dead and mangled by the malevolent lines.
 Even the knowledge that it was not real, that it had never happened, that he was being frightened by the memories of an illusion, did not make the images stop repeating.
 He finally slept, but his nightmares were of a grid of lines covering everything and everyone, and it all falling to pieces, everyone he knew reduced to inert piles of bloody meat, Konoha itself broken in pieces and lying on the ground.

 He did not scream when he woke, but it was a near thing.
 The room was dark, so dark that at first he could not even see the window.
 After his eyes adjusted, he could see it in a faint glow, probably a light down on the street.
 He was covered in sweat, though he had not moved from his position.
 An incautious decision to try resulted in a pointed twinge from his ribs and his foot; his broken arm did not pain him.
 He fell back into the pillow and closed his eyes again, grateful for the darkness that hid the lines of death.

-He sat with his eyes closed, no particular plans, until he became aware of a renewed hunger.
-The thought of the food here filled him again with revulsion, but his hunger eventually overcame it.
+He sat with his eyes closed, thinking of nothing in particular, until he became aware of a renewed hunger.
+The thought of more food like the previous day's made him cringe in disgust, but his hunger eventually overcame it.
 Rather than shouting, he searched out the radio communicator on his bedside table (the lamp broke in pieces and fell, almost on him) and pressed the call button, before noticing that he had unconsciously moved his broken arm.
 A test wave called forth no pain, and Naruto grinned.
 This one had healed even faster than the last time he had broken a limb.

 The window broke and fell to the ground, its pieces shattering on impact.
 Naruto closed his eyes again, startled and annoyed.
 If nothing else, this will drive me insane in another day.
 The lack of a breeze, a noise or any smell of the outdoors reassured him that the window was, in fact, still intact.
 He remained there until the door opened and the medic-nin from the day before stepped inside.